bdleitner/golang_bzlmod_demo/protoexp/README.md

     INFO: 1 process: 1 internal.
     ERROR: Build did NOT complete successfully
     ```

-So I believe I have followed the instructions from the [`rules_go` docs](https://github.com/bazelbuild/rules_go/blob/master/docs/go/core/bzlmod.md)
+    and with that line manually readded, it finally builds.
+I still got the warning about
+   `Imported, but reported as indirect dependencies by the extension:`, so removing the
+   `// indirect` commend from the `go.mod` file it then builds normally.

+   But `bazel mod tidy` still removes that line and `bazel run @rules_go/go -- mod tidy` doesn't
+   help.

-but I can't get any external dependencies to resolve.
-What am I missing?
+So it looks like maybe I can get external dependencies to work, but not via the
+recommended tooling.